KlosStepan/cnb-react-interview/README.md

 - Proxying API call https://www.cnb.cz/en/financial-markets/foreign-exchange-market/central-bank-exchange-rate-fixing/central-bank-exchange-rate-fixing/daily.txt - not accessible on frontend due to CORS restrictions on browser side.
 We do have to tunnel request via proxy (cors-proxy) and add header `Access-Control-Allow-Origin: *` on our backend while rewrapping and forwarding CNB's reponses.
 - In useEffect() do proxied call via.
 Axios, proceed to parsing, preparations and storing.
 Fetched data is then stored as `[{Currency}, {Currency}, ...]` for table row components.
 - Extensive use of array arrow functions for convenience and elegance `{list.map=>((curr: Currency)=> <Comp curr.sth.../>)}`.
-- We store data via **Redux** to access storage in a imperative way and avoid storage problems that might emerge.
+- We store data via **Redux** to access storage in declarative way and avoid storage problems that might emerge.
 - Custom TypeScript Interface for **Currency**.

 ## Production Notes